margro2000/Sports_Innovation_Challenge/README.md

 - the twitAPI folder contains classes that interface to twitter to gather the necessary data
 - Server resources folder countains the files that actually create objects and call the methods, before sending them to the server.
   WITHIN TWITAPI:
+-Twitterer.java:
+  - This was the original tweet grabbing function, but it's limited and should BE PHASED OUT.
+  - Twitterfunctions still uses it for some reason.
 - Twitterfunctions.java:
   - /b calls two classes to grab tweets; twitterer and twitter.
 I have no idea where twitter is from, but twitterer is from Twitterer.Java
   - Checks if a profile is highschool by checking the bio for a height statement, or a grad year